NoMa–Gallaudet U station: History

 The station was not originally built with the rest of the Red Line; the segment of the Red Line containing the site of this station opened in 1976.
 By 1996, however, the idea of a Metro station at New York Avenue was being proposed as part of greater improvements of New York Avenue between Downtown Washington at the Maryland state line.
 In February 1999, the major property owners in the vicinity of the proposed station agreed in principle to contribute approximately $25 million in private financing for the project.
 The money would be collected from all commercial property owners within .5 mi radius of the proposed station by being charged special tax assessments.
 With an estimated cost of $84 million to complete in October 2000, the federal government approved $25 million for its construction.
 The remaining costs would be split with $34 million coming from the District and $25 million coming from special tax assessments for the surrounding commercial properties.
 With funding secured, physical construction could commence.

-The groundbreaking for the station occurred on December 16, 2000, with Washington mayor Anthony A. Williams and D.C.'s Congressional Delegate Eleanor Holmes Norton present for the festivities.
-In May 2002, Metro awarded a design-build contract to the joint venture of Lane Construction/Slattery/Skanska for the design and construction of the station.
+The groundbreaking for the station occurred on December 16, 2000, with Mayor Anthony A. Williams and D.C.'s Congressional Delegate Eleanor Holmes Norton present for the festivities.
+In May 2002, Metro awarded a design–build contract to the joint venture of Lane Construction/Slattery/Skanska for the design and construction of the station.
 Since it was constructed along an existing line, its construction resulted in some delay for trains traveling on the Red Line during the construction of a double crossover switch.
 While still under construction in January 2004, the station name was changed from New York Ave to New York Ave–Florida Ave–Gallaudet U. The change was made to reflect its location near both Florida Avenue and Gallaudet University.

-On November 20, 2004, the station opened as the 84th station, and first infill station, on the Metro system.
+On November 20, 2004, the station opened as the 84th station, and first infill station, on the Metro system within four weeks prior to the opening of Morgan Boulevard and Largo stations.
 The final cost was $103.7 million with the federal government and private land owners each contributing $25 million and the D.C. government contributing $53.7 million.
-Its construction has served as a catalyst for new development and redevelopment of the NoMa neighborhood.
+Its construction has catalyzed new development and redevelopment of the NoMa neighborhood.
 The station was renamed to NoMa–Gallaudet U on November 3, 2011, and formally christened with the new name on June 13, 2012.

-Future Improvements
+Future improvements

-There are currently plans to construct a pedestrian tunnel from the north entrance under the embankment to the east side of the tracks, and construction is scheduled to begin in 2023.
+There are plans to construct a pedestrian tunnel from the north entrance under the embankment to the east side of the tracks, and construction is scheduled to begin in 2028.